 Swallow Assessment and Training

-Swallow Assessment and Training is used to evaluate and treat swallowing problems affecting the mouth and throat following a stroke, brain injury or other neurological event.
+Swallow Assessment and Training is used to evaluate and treat swallowing problems affecting the mouth and throat following a stroke, brain injury, neurogenic diseases, cancers and various other reasons.
 An X-ray test (Video Swallow Exam) may be used to assess swallowing difficulties and plan the treatment program.

 Licensed and certified speech pathologists teach swallowing exercises and ways to help a person learn to swallow safely.
 The use of VitalStim neuromuscular electrical stimulation may be used in conjunction with traditional therapy.